tuhinssam/TinyBlogApp/readme.md

-# This is a Flask application to Create Tiny Blogs
+# This is a Flask application to Create TinyBlogs
 ## user can create Blog
 ## user can update old Blogs
 ## Can View others blog